-- Additionally a School, Children’s Centre or Early Years Provider may also receive news, data, documents and records of visits from their Local Authority if they have this facility
+- Additionally, Schools may also receive news, data, documents and records of visits from their Local Authority if they have this facility

 We also provide additional modules which are integrated inside Nexus.
 A number of Local Authorities are already seeing their benefit…